-In this proceeding, Duke seeks PUCO approval to collect from customers charges related to its energy efficiency and demand response program.
-For residential customers, the amount Duke would collect under Rider EE-PDRR would increase 49.97%, from the present charge of \$0.002317 per kwh to \$0.003475 per kwh.
-OCC has authority under law to represent the interests of all Duke's approximately 660,000 residential utility customers, pursuant to R.C.
+In this proceeding, Duke seeks PUCO approval to collect from customers the actual 2013 costs and projected 2014 costs related to Duke's energy efficiency and demand response programs.
+For residential customers, the amount Duke would collect under Rider EE-PDRR would increase to \$0.003915 per kWh.2 This is 13.7% more than the amount Duke will collect from residential customers (\$0.003443 per kWh) through Rider EE-PDRR beginning in May 2014.3 OCC has authority under law to represent the interests of all of Duke's 660,000 residential utility customers, pursuant to R.C.
 Chapter 4911.

 R.C.
 4903.221 provides, in part, that any person "who may be adversely affected" by a PUCO proceeding is entitled to seek intervention in that proceeding.
-The interests of Ohio's residential customers may be "adversely affected" by these cases, especially if the customers were unrepresented in proceedings involving an increase in the rate they will be charged for their electric service.
-Thus, this element of the intervention standard in R.C.
-4903.221 is satisfied.
+The interests of Ohio's residential customers may be "adversely affected" by this case, especially if the customers were unrepresented in a proceeding where Duke seeks to increase one of the